Bloom-host/BloomDocs/docs/plugins_and_modifications/forge-setup.md

 </div>

 ### What is Forge?
 > Forge is a modding API for Minecraft.
-Users who download and install Minecraft Forge can install mods (modifications) to their Minecraft Instance.
+Users who download and install Minecraft Forge can install mods (modifications) to Minecraft Instances.
 >
 ### Installing Forge
 > To begin installing Forge, head over to their [website](http://files.minecraftforge.net/) to download their installer and launch the jar file.
 Have it open up in an empty directory and hit install server.
 Have something like the screenshot below.